dmeach/greyscale-privacy-policy/README.md

 ## How We Use Your Information

 All data is used solely to provide app functionality:
-- Track your greyscale usage and progress
+- Track your grayscale usage and progress
 - Display achievements and milestones
 - Show your statistics on the global leaderboard (anonymously)